rsleggett/umbraco-protectedproperties/README.md

 To install this, just place the compiled DLL Rob.Umbraco.DataTypes.ProtectedProperty in the bin directory.
 Then you can go to the developer tab and create a new datatype.

+Special thanks to Sanj and Steve at magneticNorth (http://mnatwork.com) for finding the code.